-MacBook Pro (2021) vs MacBook Pro (2020): Clear choice?
+MacBook Pro (2021) vs. MacBook Pro (2022): Clear choice?

 For most folks, spend the extra cash and go with the newest model.
 As a result, you'll own the latest and greatest and have more ways to customize your purchase.
 Yes, you'll be spending more, but if more speed, memory, and storage are needed, it will be worth it.

-If you're looking to save some cash, don't need 4TB or 8TB of storage or increased memory, and really like Touch ID, go with the year-old model.
-Better still, watch for a discount that will bring the price down even further.
-But, of course, you'll still find an M1 inside and even get more battery life between charges.
+If you're looking to save some cash, don't need 4TB or 8TB of storage or increased memory, and really like Touch ID, go with the 13-inch MacBook Pro.
+You'll get better battery life, which is the most important factor for some buyers.

 Powerful computing for all